falcosecurity/falco-website/content/en/blog/falco-modern-bpf-0-35-0/index.md

 The modern eBPF probe is compatible with all the installation methods available for other drivers.

-Let's start playing with it 🎮

 - [Falco packages](/docs/getting-started/installation/#installation-with-dialog)
 - [Falco binary](/docs/getting-started/running/#falco-binary)
 - [Docker](/docs/getting-started/running/#modern-ebpf)
 - [Helm chart](https://github.com/falcosecurity/charts/blob/master/falco/README.md#daemonset)

+Also, you can test it live in this interactive environment that we have prepared for you.
+Let's start playing with it 🎮

+<iframe width="1140" height="640" sandbox="allow-forms allow-modals allow-popups allow-same-origin allow-scripts" src="https://play.instruqt.com/embed/sysdig/tracks/falco-modern-ebpf?token=em_Kwn3AXuYeONY6e0v" style="border: 0;" allowfullscreen></iframe>

+{{% pageinfo color="info" %}}
+For a better experience, or if your browser didn't let you access the lab within this page, <a target="_blank" href="https://play.instruqt.com/embed/sysdig/tracks/falco-modern-ebpf?token=em_Kwn3AXuYeONY6e0v">click here to open the lab</a> a new window.
+{{% /pageinfo %}}